LiamTheronC/Waymo-Motion-Preprocess/README.md

 ### 2. Download dataset
 > The motion dataset is provided as sharded TFRecord format files containing protocol buffer data.
 The data are split into training, test, and validation sets with a split of 70% training, 15% testing and 15% validation data.

-download the dataset following the [official instructions](https://waymo.com/open/)
+download the dataset from google cloud following the [official instructions](https://waymo.com/open/).

 ---